CANopenTerm/CANvenient/README.md

 It is not yet fully functional and may contain bugs and the API is not yet stable and may change without deprecation.

+## Supported Back-Ends

+The following back-ends are currently implemented but not fully tested:

+- Ixxat VCI
+- Kvaser CANlib
+- PCAN-Basic
+- SocketCAN
+- Softing CAN Layer 2

 ## Hardware Contributions

 Reliable behavior of CANvenient as a CAN abstraction layer depends on